chrisnajman/custom-form-validation/README.md

   - Validates all fields on submit and focuses the first invalid control
   - Displays a completion message and resets the form on successful submission
   - Uses focus management to move attention to validation errors or success feedback
+  - Persists the completion message across a full form submission and page reload, clearing it after the next navigation or when the user refocuses a form control

 ### Other